 - Corrupt Church: One of their HQ choices is a heretic leader.

-- Cult: Many Lost and the Damned are essentially Chaos cultists.
+- Cult: Any unit with the <Chaos Covenant> Keyword are devout members of a Cult dedicated to one of the Dark Gods of Chaos.
 In truth, the entire army list is an expansion of the Cultist choice available to Chaos Space Marines.

-- Everything's Deader with Zombies: One of the troops choices is a 'plague zombie horde' fielded in units of up to 50 making it possible to field up to 300 in a normal army.
-Given the right support they prove suprisingly effective.
+- Everything's Deader with Zombies: One of the Troops choice from the 3rd Edition Lost & the Dammed list was a 'plague zombie horde' fielded in units of up to 50 making it possible to field up to 300 in a normal army.
+Given the right support they prove surprisingly effective.

 - Evil Is Not a Toy: Something many of these people should have remembered.

 - Feel No Pain: Khorne's followers are too furious to notice, Nurgle's followers are too rotten and corrupt to notice, while Slaanesh's followers notice and enjoy it thoroughly.

 - Gas Mask Mooks: Especially the Dark Vengeance cultists.